-· Option Description Integrated SAS Controller (Enabled default) Enables or disables the integrated SAS controller.
+Option Description Integrated SAS Controller (Enabled default) Enables or disables the integrated SAS controller.
 This option appears only if a SAS controller is installed.
 Integrated RAID Controller (Enabled default) Enables or disables the integrated RAID controller.
 This option appears only if a SAS RAID controller is installed.
 Embedded SATA (Off default) Allows the integrated SATA controller to be set to Off or ATA Mode .
 IDE CD-ROM Controller (Auto default) Enables the integrated IDE controller.
 When set to Auto , each channel of the integrated IDE controller is enabled if IDE devices are attached to the channel.
 Diskette Controller (Auto default) Enables or disables the system's diskette drive controller.
 When Auto is selected, the system turns off the controller when necessary to accommodate a controller card installed in an expansion slot.
 You can also configure the drive as Read-Only , or Off .
 When using the Read-Only setting, the drive cannot be used to write to a disk.
 User Accessible USB Ports (All Ports On default) Enables or disables the system's user accessible USB ports.
 Options are All Ports On, Only Back Ports On, and All Ports Off.
-Embedded Gb NIC1 (Enabled with PXE default) Enables or disables the system's integrated NIC1.
-Options are Enabled without PXE , Enabled with PXE , and Disabled .
+Embedded Gb NIC (Enabled with PXE default) Enables or disables the system's integrated NIC.
+Options are Enabled without PXE, Enabled with PXE, and Disabled.
 PXE support allows the system to boot from the network.
 Changes take effect after the system reboots.
-MAC Address Displays the MAC address for the integrated $10/100/1000$ NIC.
+MAC Address Displays the MAC address for the integrated 10/100/1000 NIC.
 This field does not have user-selectable settings.
-TOE Capability Displays the TCP/IP Offload Engine (TOE) feature status of NIC1.
-Embedded Gb NIC2 (Enabled without PXE default) Enables or disables the system's integrated NIC2.
-Options are Enabled without PXE , Enabled with PXE , and Disabled .
-PXE support allows the system to boot from the network.
-Changes take effect after the system reboots.
-MAC Address Displays the MAC address for the integrated $10/100/1000$ NIC.
-This field does not have user-selectable settings.
-TOE Capability Displays the TOE feature status of NIC2.
+TOE Capability Displays the TCP/IP Offload Engine (TOE) feature status of NIC.